 17. Local Market Updates

-This is the data and data analysis that your audience signed up for.
-Just make sure to present the content in an engaging way, maybe with an infographic, and remember to include YOUR analysis of the data!
+This is the data and analysis that much of your audience signed up for.
+Just make sure to present the content in an engaging way, maybe with an infographic.

 18. Interest Rate Watch

-With the housing market so uncertain recently, updates on where experts think interest rates are headed and why it will be very useful information for anyone even thinking of buying or selling a house.
-You can get this content from newspapers like the Wall Street Journal, and just provide a high-level summary, or even just the headline.
+With the housing market so uncertain recently, updates on where experts think interest rates are headed and why will be very useful information for anyone even thinking of buying or selling a house.

 19. Quarterly Market Wrap-up